spiffe/spiffe/standards/WIT-SVID.md

 The WIT-SVID specification does not introduce any claims beyond those defined by the upstream document for the WIT.
 However, it does set additional restrictions and provide SPIFFE-specific guidance on some claims.

-<--
-Within this section, I've tried to abide by the following "structure" for each claim:

-- Definition
-- Requirements
-- Advisory information on purpose/usage.
--->

 ### 3.1.
 Subject - `sub`

 The identity of the workload holding the WIT-SVID.